yoratoni/mongodb-controller/README.md

 DATABASE_COLLECTION=
 ```

-4. Go into the `src/migrations` folder and copy the pre-existing template file to create your own migration files.
+4. Go into the `src/migrations` folder and copy this code (or the one from the `template.ts` file) into a new file:
 ```typescript
 /* eslint-disable @typescript-eslint/no-unused-vars */
 import { Collection, Db } from "mongodb";